 When we first talk with any business about Office 365 and Azure Government (not just organizations implementing NIST 800-171), one of the questions we ask is if they have a security plan or risk mitigation plan.
 It is a good practice for most any business to have both, a System Security Plan (SSP) and a Plan of Action and Milestones (POA&M).
 For NIST 800-171 compliance, it is a must.
+Additionally, an SSP and POA&M will be the baseline for contractors' Cybersecurity Maturity Model Certification (CMMC).

 Excerpt from NIST 800-171